Spatial raises $8 million for augmented reality collaboration platform

 After two years in stealth, Spatial is launching its augmented reality collaboration platform that enables a kind of holographic teleportation through AR.
 It turns any room into a 3D workspace, and it has enabled Spatial to raise $8 million in venture capital funding.

 With Spatial, users connect remotely and express ideas using lifelike avatars.
-They can also combine demonstrations of things that exist in physical space as well as things that exist only in digital.
+They can also combine demonstrations of things that exist in physical space, as well as things that exist only in digital.
 AR glasses maker Magic Leap referred to this as spatial computing.

-Spatial runs on various AR headsets including Microsoft HoloLens.
-Spatial enables a new way of working together and, if Spatial executives on its mission, could eliminate the need for video conferencing and work travel.
+Spatial runs on various AR headsets, including Microsoft HoloLens.
+It enables a new way of working together and, if Spatial executives on its mission, could eliminate the need for video conferencing and reduce work travel.

 Features include: